0xflotus/hacking_slot_machines/README.md

 Enjoy!

-**Disclaimer: ROM legitimately aquired and not included for obvious reasons.
+**Disclaimer: ROM legitimately acquired and not included for obvious reasons.
 This game was recently retired from machines.**

 Here's the pipeline: